Punic Wars: Background and origin

 The Roman Republic had been aggressively expanding in the southern Italian mainland for a century before the First Punic War.
-It had conquered peninsular Italy south of the Arno River by 270BC, when the Greek cities of southern Italy (Magna Graecia) submitted after the conclusion of the Pyrrhic War.
-During this period of Roman expansion Carthage, with its capital in what is now Tunisia, had come to dominate southern Iberia, much of the coastal regions of North Africa, the Balearic Islands, Corsica, Sardinia and the western half of Sicily in a thalassocracy.
+By 270 BC, when the last Greek cities of southern Italy (Magna Graecia) submitted after the conclusion of the Pyrrhic War, it had conquered all of peninsular Italy south of the Arno River.
+During this period of Roman expansion Carthage, with its capital in what is now Tunisia, had come to dominate southern Iberia (modern Spain and Portugal), much of the coastal regions of North Africa, the Balearic Islands, Corsica, Sardinia and the western half of Sicily in a maritime empire (a thalassocracy).

 Beginning in 480 BC Carthage fought a series of inconclusive wars against the Greek city-states of Sicily, led by Syracuse.
-By 264 BC Carthage was the dominant external power on the island, and Carthage and Rome were the preeminent powers in the western Mediterranean.
-Relationships were good and the two states had several times declared their mutual friendship via formal alliances: in 509 BC, 348 BC and around 279 BC.
+By 264 BC Carthage was in control of much of the island, especially in the south and the west.
+Carthage and Rome were the preeminent powers in the western Mediterranean.
+Relations were good and the two states had several times declared their mutual friendship in formal alliances: in 509 BC, 348 BC and around 279 BC.
 There were strong commercial links.
-During the Pyrrhic War of 280–275 BC, against a king of Epirus who alternately fought Rome in Italy and Carthage on Sicily, Carthage provided materiel to the Romans and on at least one occasion used its navy to ferry a Roman force.
-According to the classicist Richard Miles Rome had an expansionary attitude after southern Italy came under its control, while Carthage had a proprietary approach to Sicily.
-The interaction of these conflicting policies caused the two powers to stumble into war more by accident than design.
-The immediate cause of the war was the issue of control of the independent Sicilian city state of Messana (modern Messina).
-In 264BC Carthage and Rome went to war, starting the First Punic War.
+During the Pyrrhic War of 280–275 BC, against a king of Epirus who alternately fought Rome in Italy and Carthage on Sicily, Carthage provided materiel to the Romans and on at least one occasion provided its navy to ferry a Roman force.
+As Rome and Carthage came closer to sharing a joint border the chances of misunderstandings and hostilities increased.
+In the event they stumbled into war more by accident than design, with neither anticipating a prolonged conflict.